 Downtown features a fantastic variety of eateries.
 Many have patio seating and views of the lake.
 Check out these two delicious stops while visiting!

 The Chocolate Chisel

 With all the goodies here, this is the closest to Candyland you’ll get!
-Located mid-downtown, this adorable bricked shop is hard to miss with their outdoor cow-shaped benches!
-The shop has a heaping selection of hand-crafted artisan truffles, bars, barks, chocolate dipped pretzels, sea salt caramels, ice cream, malts, and more!
+Located mid-downtown, this adorable bricked shop is hard to miss with its outdoor cow-shaped benches!
+The shop has a heaping selection of hand-crafted artisan truffles, bars, barks, chocolate-dipped pretzels, sea salt caramels, ice cream, malts, and more!

 Stepping in, you’ll be quickly offered a sample of their unique ice cream flavors.
 Featured scoops routinely change, but have included delectable offerings like lime sorbet, cotton candy, pear ginger, rootbeer, and pistachio.
 There are many chocolate-inspired goodies like Port Washington shaped fish as well as a bookcase filled with chocolate-themed children’s books!